 We are family of inveterate snackers; of a Sunday afternoon, you’ll likely find us each curled up with a book and a large bowl of something crunchy!
 So I buy pori (puffed rice) in bulk in a humungous (reusable and reused!) plastic bag, and every few days, I make a salty, spicy peanut-pori mixture.
 Healthy and easy!

 Once in a while, when we crave something unhealthy, we go hunting, armed with tiffin carrier and dabbas.
-Momos, pizza, jalebis, chips, pakoras, whatever – the main thing is the dabbas!
+Momos, pizza, jalebis, chips, pakoras, whatever – the main thing is the dabbas.

 We carry our own water bottles with us wherever we go, and would almost sooner die than buy bottled water.
 (Luckily, some soft drinks do still come in glass bottles.)

 Detergents, strong chemicals, bleaches and acids are as bad for the environment as plastic.
 Our water bodies are terribly polluted by these avoidable products.
-As well, some of them contain plastic micro-beads, which are killing off marine animals in droves.
+As well, most of them contain plastic micro-beads, which are killing off marine animals in droves.
 Not to mention the plastic containers.
 Over the last few years, I have switched over to plant-based, earth-friendly alternatives.

 For laundry, I now buy a biodegradable laundry powder by Rustic Art, from Pune.
-Its packaging is biodegradable too. À propos, did you know that cellophane is not plastic, and is biodegradable?!
+Its packaging is biodegradable too. À propos, did you know that cellophane is not plastic, and is biodegradable?
 As an alternative, I use soapnut juice.
 I can’t claim that my clothes are dazzling white like Lalitaji’s (of Surf fame), but I have made my peace with that.
 Unbleached cotton is an option I need to look into, for towels, salwars, pyjamas and so on.

 For washing vessels, I use a mixture containing shikakai powder, soapnut powder, sometimes chigare powder (a kind of leaf commonly used in Karnataka), besan, firewood ash, and powdered lemon peel.
 Unfortunately, I haven’t yet found a non-plastic-bagged source for the first three.
 In the long run, I hope my farm with supply me with these and I won’t have to buy them.